jazzband/Watson/docs/user-guide/configuration.md

 ### Default tags

-Tags can be automatically added for some projects.
+Tags can be automatically added for selected projects.
 This is convenient when the same tags are always attached to a particular project.

 These automatically attached tags are defined in the `[default_tags]` section of the configuration.
 Each option in that section is a project to which